Peter-K9/bash-scripts/README.md

-# bash-scripts
-This is a respository for all the bash scripts that I write.
+This script maps out IP Geo location on a GNUplot map